What is Talus (US)?

 2. Technology & Architecture

-The US token is the economic engine of the Talus network.
-Its primary utilities include paying for agent workflow execution, staking for network security, and registering new agents or tools in the ecosystem.
-The tokenomics incorporate a deflationary mechanism where 10% of protocol revenue is used for buybacks and burns, aiming to create sustainable value accrual (Phemex).
+The native US token is the lifeblood of the Talus ecosystem.
+Its primary utilities include paying fees for AI workflow execution, staking to secure the network, and registering new agents or tools.
+The tokenomics incorporate a deflationary pressure mechanism: 10% of all protocol revenue is used to buy back and burn US tokens (Phemex).
+Governance rights are also attached to the token, allowing holders to participate in the protocol's future development decisions.

 Conclusion